Malpua Recipe – Famous Indian Dessert [Video]

 - Flip it when it gets golden brown from one side.

-- Now dip all Malpuas in hot sugar syrup (Chashni) for 2 min. so that they absorb it well.
+- Now dip all Malpua in hot sugar syrup (Chashni) for 2 minute.
+Let it absorb the Sugar.

 - Hot Malpua’s are ready to serve.
 Enjoy!